grahamwwilson/Resampler/README.md

 About 16 minutes per permutation on laptop with Run5/Run7 comparison with about about 160k events in each sample.
 Room for optimization/parallelization/batchification.

+## randomize.cpp and randomize.sh
+Extract random subset from a .cdat file.